-Section 2 has two parts:
+Section 2 has three parts:

-- Basic Recording Functions. - Testing of Complex Programs.
+- Basic Recording Functions

+- Testing of Complex Programs

+- Logical Functions

 The first part shows how to program various types of dumps and traces.
 The second part shows how to test programs that are not simply structured or not formed from single object modules.
+The third part shows how to perform various logical functions, such as the detection and correction of error conditions.

-The first part of this section should be of general interest, while the second should be read or ignored according to individual need.
+The first part of Section 2 should be of general interest, while the others should be read or ignored according to individual need.
 Each part discusses various topics, and these also should be studied in a selective fashion.